tigergraph/ecosys/tutorials/GSQL.md

    }
   }' | jq .
 ```
-Refer to this link for more details.
-[JSON as Query Parameter](https://docs.tigergraph.com/gsql-ref/4.1/querying/query-operations#_parameter_json_object)

 ## Virtual Edge
 In a graph schema, vertex and edge types define the data model at design time.
 However, at query time, users often perform repetitive multi-step traversals between connected vertices, which can be cumbersome and inefficient.
 To address this, we are introducing the Virtual Edge feature— lightweight, in-memory edges dynamically created at query runtime, and discarded upon query completion.
 Virtual Edges simplify traversal and enable predicate application across non-adjacent vertices, significantly improving query efficiency and flexibility.
 ![VirtualEdge](./pictures/VirtualEdge.jpg)